Stuycs-K/project03-final-09-avrahamig/DEVLOG.md

 ### 2025-1-14 - In between rounds works
 I dealt with the toughest part, slightyl changing my strategy.
 Instead of redoing handshakes, I did a lot of parent-child pipe communication stuff, with unnamed pipes both ways.
 This is in a "rotating" branch.
 I made the randomness actually random.
 The core stuff is nearly done.
 Lastly, I laid the groundwork on an expansion.

+### 2025-1-15 - Mixed bag on numRounds
+I spent a lot of time writing and then deleting different versions of numRounds, where numRounds > numPlayers.
+Right now, the entire game is one round late and it's weird.